Energy price cap to increase by £693 in April 2022 in the UK.Read more…

 Business energy statistics

-We’ve compiled all the latest business energy statistics below to show you how UK businesses have consumed and spent money on energy over the last year.
+We’ve compiled all the latest business energy statistics below to show you how UK businesses have consumed energy and what the average utility bill is for different sized businesses.
 If you’re a company that feels it has overspent on energy, be sure to compare suppliers regularly to see how much money you could save.

 The latest stats